Should I take a partial lump-sum option from TRS?

 What is a Partial Lump Sum Option?

-TRS members may select a partial lump-sum distribution which may not exceed an amount equal to 36 months of their monthly pension income.
+TRS members may select a partial lump-sum distribution that may not exceed an amount equal to 36 months of their monthly pension income.
 In addition to 36 months, you have two other options for receiving payments covering 12 months and 24 months of your standard monthly pension.1

-Essentially, you can get up to three years of your monthly pension payments in a lump sum.
+You can get up to three years of your monthly pension payments in a lump sum.
 These lump-sum payments can be taken over an annual basis of up to three-yearly payments for 36 months, 1 payment for 12 months, and two payments for 24 months.2

 For example, a member who retires at age 60 with a $2,000/month annuity and selects a partial lump sum distribution of 12 months would receive a $24,000 lump sum distribution ($2,000 × 12) plus an $1,809.20/month reduced pension ($2,000 × 90.46%).